 1,500 meters × 1,500 meters tiles: JPEG2000 format, at a 20:1 compression ratio, 4 bands (RGBN)

 How to Download JPEG2000:

 - Open OLIVER and use the Identify tools to select your area of interest.

-- A popup box will display the link for each tile you selected.
+- In the Identify results box click on the layer 'USGS Color Orthos 2013 30cm Index'.
+The Feature details section will display the link for each tile you selected.
 Click on each link to download a .zip file.

 - To download many images in a more automated way, click the 'Save all records as' dropdown and save to an Excel file.
 Then: